 What size should your indoor garden be?

-The size of indoor gardening systems can vary, and experts recommend sticking with what fits your indoor space and expertise level.
-Most indoor gardening systems, including larger options, only take up a few square feet of space — rendering them compact enough for urban dwellers.
-Some seed pod gardens, like the AeroGarden Harvest, are typically more compact, portable and lightweight — larger systems like Rise Gardens take up a lot more space but can grow more plants at once.
+Sizing can vary, and experts recommended sticking with what fits your indoor space and expertise level.
+Most indoor gardening systems, including larger options, only take up a few square feet of space.
+Some seed pod gardens, like the Aerogarden Harvest, are typically compact, portable and lightweight, while ones like the Rise Garden options take up more space but can grow more plants at once.